jerryli27/coffee_project/README.md

 - Operating hours and contact info
 - Photos and additional metadata

+### 3. Photo Downloads
+The system automatically downloads photo bytes from Google Maps:
+- Uses the legacy Photo API for compatibility
+- Downloads photos at specified resolution (default 400x400)
+- Stores photo bytes directly in the data structure

+### 4. AI-Powered Review Generation (Optional)
+Using Anthropic's Claude, the system generates specialized reviews:
+- Focuses on work/study suitability (WiFi, outlets, long-stay policy)
+- Includes practical information (hours, accessibility)
+- Generates reviews in both English and Chinese
+- Based on existing customer reviews and place metadata

-### 3. Data Structure
+### 5. Data Structure
-The final output combines your original data with Google Maps data in a structured format perfect for:
+The final output combines your original data with Google Maps data and AI-generated content in a structured format perfect for:
 - Automated post generation
 - Content management systems
 - Analysis and reporting